-To avoid waiting for car parks, make sure you arrive at any hikes in the morning, as early as possible.
+To avoid waiting for car parks during peak season, make sure you arrive at any hikes in the morning, as early as possible.

 Queenstown is sooo much busier than you might expect.
 We visited Queenstown after Wanaka and expected it to be similar to Wanaka.

 Boy were we wrong – there were traffic jams here!